nomemory/neat-sample-databases-generators/README.md

 sdk install jbang
 ```

-Afterwards scripts can be run using:
+Scripts can be run using:

 ```
 jbang script_name.java